kelvinkirima014/kelvinkirima.com/content/_index.md

 +++
 Hello, I'm Kirima and welcome to my place on the internet.

-## About Me
+## Background

-I'm a computer programmer, educator and transport protocols nerd with deep insights on computer systems, computer networks, and media technologies.
+I'm a computer programmer, educator and contractor with profound insights on computer systems, computer networks, and media technologies.

+I consider myself a focused individual who can get things done quickly.
 My primary focus is on web communication protocols and all areas of audio/video streaming.
 I'm currently hacking on [Majiix](https://github.com/Majgix/Majiix), an opensource low-latency platform for web-based teleconferencing.

 Before Majiix, I worked with a technical education agency to help train and onboard developers to the Rust Programming Language.
 If interested on learning more about me, please check out the [faq](/faq).